• Skip to primary navigation

 Lumbar spondylosis as a term refers to degenerative conditions affecting the discs, vertebral bodies, and/or associated joints of the lumbar spine.
 Spondylosis deformans and lumbar osteoarthritis are other names of lumbar spondylosis.

-Lumbar spondylosis includes many associated pathologies including spinal stenosis, degenerative spondylolisthesis, osteoarthritis and also captures effects of daily use, aging, trauma on the intervertebral discs, the vertebrae, and the other spine joints.
+Lumbar spondylosis is a broad term and includes many associated pathologies including spinal stenosis, degenerative spondylolisthesis, and osteoarthritis, and also captures effects of daily use, aging, and trauma on the intervertebral discs, the vertebrae, and the other spine joints.

 The condition is said to be progressive and irreversible.

 Lumbar spondylosis is the price of upright posture we have.
-It is quite a common occurrence because of mechanical stresses it undergoes.
+It is quite a common occurrence because of the mechanical stresses the spine undergoes due to upright posture.

-Studies have reported that 85% of individuals aged 45–64 years demonstrate osteophytes within the lumbar spine.
-The men appear to have more significant degenerative changes than women, both with regard to the number and severity of osteophyte formation.
+About 85% of individuals aged 45–65 years demonstrate osteophytes within the lumbar spine.
+Men appear to have more significant degenerative changes than women.
+This applies to both the number and severity of osteophyte formation.

 lumbar-spondylosis